Crossbow2560/ReRo-Test/saftey-tools/edge-cases.md

 - IMU Shows no movement of bot even when motors are running
 - Battery power is low
 - Execution of code exceeds time slot
-- Bot goes in reverse for too long (temporary issue)
--